ArcticTexan/ArcticTexan/README.md

-- 👋 Hi, I’m @ArcticTexan
+- 👋 Hi, I’m @ArcticTexan (Jade)
-- 👀 I’m interested in Prime Numbers, Cryptography, and UIs
+- 👀 I’m interested in Mathematics and App Development
-- 🌱 I’m currently learning Python, UIs, and C++
+- 🌱 I’m currently learning Front End Development, SQL, and honing my skills for large projects using OOP
-- 💞️ I’m looking to collaborate on nothing for now, but feel free to reach out regardless
+- 💞️ I’m looking to collaborate on any open source project that utilizes Python, Java, or C++.
+Any experience I get will make me a better programmer.
+- 🎓 I’ve just graduated with a bachelors degree in Applied Math
 - 📫 How to reach me Email: jwirz144@gmail.com or Discord: @arctictexan

 <!---